CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [7-Zip command to create and extract a password-protected ZIP file on Windows?]: https://stackoverflow.com/a/28160425/9935654
 [default select option as blank]: https://stackoverflow.com/a/23638053/9935654
 [Win32 resource file multiple translations]: https://stackoverflow.com/a/14223964/9935654
+[How to suppress "error TS2533: Object is possibly 'null' or 'undefined'"?]: https://stackoverflow.com/a/40350534/9935654
+[Human readable javascripts in chrome developer tools]: https://stackoverflow.com/a/6318092/9935654
+[Download a single folder or directory from a GitHub repo]: https://stackoverflow.com/a/70729494/9935654

 {{< /table/bootstrap-table >}}